RasulChoupanzadeh/SROPEE/Readme.md

 - **THz_S_param.s4p:** A demo input file containing frequency responses of a 4-port network working in THz frequency range, which may be replaced by another touchstone file of interest.
 - **Input_file_name:** The full name of input file including the file extention.
 - **Num_poles:** The desired number of poles for vector fitting algorithm (i.e., vector fitting approximation order) in Full synthesis part of SROPEE.
+- **VF_iter1:** Iteration number for calculating improved initial poles by fitting column sum through vector fitting algorithm in Full synthesis part of SROPEE.
+- **VF_iter2:** Iteration number for calculating poles and residues through vector fitting algorithm in Full synthesis part of SROPEE.
+- **weight_f:** Weighting type for vector fitting of function (f) in Full synthesis part of SROPEE.
+- **weight_column_sum:** Weighting type for fitting of column sum in Full synthesis part of SROPEE.
+- **VF_relax:** Enables/disables relaxed vector fitting in Full synthesis part of SROPEE.
+- **VF_stable:** Enables/disables enforcing stability of fitted poles in Full synthesis part of SROPEE.
+- **VF_asymp:** Fitting model options (fit with None, fit with D, fit with D and E) in Full synthesis part of SROPEE.
+- **SMP_iter_upper_limit:** Passivity enforcement iteration upper limit in Full synthesis part of SROPEE.
 - **n:** The order of reducion for Bloack SAPOR algorithm in Passive MOR part of SROPEE.
 - **in_port:** Port of input source for reverse MNA algorithm in Reduced synthesis part of SROPEE.
 **Note:** The first input is located in folder: .\SROPEE\Input, and the remaining inputs are exported as input_variables.npy file in folder:. \SROPEE\Output.